NextronSystems/thor-util-manual/usage/templates.rst

 Proxy configuration
 -------------------

-If you want to use a specific HTTP proxy, this can be specified in your configuration file with:
+To use a specific HTTP proxy, add it to your configuration file:

 .. code:: yaml